 You can also Tweet or post on Facebook, Tumblr or other social media with the #IllGoWithYou hashtag.
-Remember that hashtags are NOT case-sensitive, but you CANNOT use an apostrophe!
+Remember that hashtags are NOT case-sensitive, but you CANNOT use an apostrophe in the hashtag!
 We’re normally in favor of good punctuation, just not in hashtags!

 Steps For Allies

 - Be visible: Wear one of our buttons (or other beacons) or use the #IllGoWithYou hashtag to indicate willingness to be a buddy.

 - If you are asked for help, and you feel safe doing so, help!
 Ask how you can help your buddy the most.